-• cash and cash equivalents, financial assets, accounts receivable and accrued interest, amounts due from related companies, reinsurance contract assets, and

-• amounts due to related companies, insurance contract liabilities, accounts payable and other liabilities.
+- cash and cash equivalents, financial assets, accounts receivable and accrued interest, other assets, amounts due from related companies, and reinsurance contract assets. - other liabilities, amounts due to related companies, and insurance contract liabilities.

 The following balances are generally classified as non-current: